geocar/mmap/README.md

 # mmap

-mmap(2) bindings for node.js that work in 0.10
+mmap(2) bindings for node.js that work in 5.00

-## Installing

-    npm test
-    npm install -g

 ## Usage